malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 distinguishing the two phases.
 Secondly, $O_n$ is only suitable at identifying the p2 structure.
 Both the p2 and p2gg structures are considered part of the liquid phase with the chosen parameter.

+### Why Machine Learning

+- Why is a Machine Learning approach more suitable?
+    - Alternative is human decision
+    - Other methods of crystal detection
+        - Typically reduce to a single parameter
+        - Reflect the relationships which are important in that crystal structure
+        - Still require a decision to be made about what values are crystalline and which values are liquid
+        - Even in these cases a machine learning methodology can be used to determine the optimal value to differentiate the two groups.
+    - Most of the methods for crystal detection focus on a very small subset of crystal structures
+        - FCC
+        - BCC
+        - Hexagonal
+        - Ice
+    - We have spent a long time developing these algorithms
+        - List some different methods
+        - Early methods
+        - Later methods with higher accuracy
+    - Molecular crystal structures are complex
+        - Spending 30 years developing each method is untenable
+        - Need something which is transferable between systems
+    - Take the work of the past 30 years developing methods of detecting crystals
+        - use it for finding features
+        - complex combination of different features, giving results better than any individual feature.

+- Want to know which structures are present within the data
+    - great diversity of complex structures
+    - hard to find something new
+        - only see what we are looking for rather than what is actually there.

+- Machine Learning for Crystal Detection
+    - Existing approaches

 ## Introduction to Machine Learning

 Machine learning is a technique by which